Westwing-Home-and-Living/Ninja-Printer/README.md

 The extension will inject NinjaPrinter.js into your website which containes the NinjaPrinter JavaScript object.

 The NinjaPrinter object defines:
- -  3 methods for printing:
+ -  3 public methods for printing:
-   - print
    - printZpl
    - printPdf
  - 3 events to listen to: